 Saturday, April 28, 1 p.m., Phyllis Wattis Theater

-SFMOMA will screen three of Akomfrah's films—Handsworth Songs (1987), The Nine Muses (2011), and The Stuart Hall Project (2013)—and welcomes Akomfrah in a public conversation about these and other works.
+SFMOMA will screen three of Akomfrah's films — Handsworth Songs (1987), The Nine Muses (2011) and The Stuart Hall Project (2013).
 Free to the public.
 Visit sfmoma.org for details.

 Nothing Stable under Heaven

 Nothing Stable under Heaven reflects on our contested past, turbulent present and unpredictable future, examining how individual and collective voices can be heard in an uncertain world.
 A collaboration across five curatorial departments — Architecture and Design, Education and Public Practice, Media Arts, Painting and Sculpture and Photography — this exhibition of contemporary artworks from SFMOMA’s collection explores the ways that artists inform our understanding of urgent social, ecological and civic issues, including security and surveillance, evolving modes of communication and political resistance.